ShivanshRajput/backend-interview-challenge/README.md

 npm run lint
 ```

 P.S.
-I was able to eleminate all errors, but warnings are still being generated, as the scope of this assignment demands for no errors to be present that is delivered.
+I was able to eleminate all errors, but warnings are still being generated, as the scope of this assignment demands for no errors to be present, thus that is delivered.

 ### Type Check